sean-techie/-wireframing/README.md

 | **Adobe XD** | Low-Fi & High-Fi Wireframes      | User-friendly design and prototyping tool with animation and sharing features.         |
 | **Miro**     | Low-Fi & Ideation                | Collaborative whiteboard for mapping ideas, flows, and simple wireframes.              |
 | **Axure RP** | High-Fi & Interactive Prototypes | Advanced tool for detailed wireframes with logic, conditions, and interactions.        |

+# Benefits of Wireframing in Software Development

+Wireframing is a key step in the software development process because it helps teams visualize and validate a product’s layout, user flow, and functionality before development begins.

+•Wireframes guide the design process by providing a visual outline of a system’s layout and user flow before development starts.
+Low-fi wireframes help teams agree on structure and navigation early, while high-fi wireframes show a realistic version of the final UI for review and refinement.
+They also improve communication by giving designers, developers, and stakeholders a shared reference, reducing misunderstandings and making feedback clearer.
+For example, low-fi sketches align teams on screen flow, and high-fi Figma designs help stakeholders and developers agree on the final look and functionality before coding.